 - Extreme weakness after an operation, miscarriage, giving birth, during heavy menstruation

 - Bleeding disorders such as haemophilia

 - Metal allergies

-It's very crucial that you notify the physican of your current health status, and previous medical conditions.
-Physicians need these information to assess whether you are fit to undergo treatment so as to avoid any possible adverse consequences.
+It's crucial that you notify the physician of your current health status and previous medical conditions.
+Physicians need this information to assess whether you are fit to undergo treatment so as to avoid any possible adverse consequences.

 How much does acupuncture treatment cost in Singapore?

 The cost of the acupuncture depends on the complexity and severity of the conditions.

 Cost table from Eu Yan Sang TCM Clinic for your reference:

 Can you claim Medisave or get subsidies for acupuncture treatment in Singapore?

 Acupuncture treatments from private institutions like Eu Yan Sang TCM Clinics cannot be claimed from Medisave nor obtain subsidies from the government.